Posted on

 Tachanka

-Tachanka is number K201-B. Sang by The Red Army Choir of the USSR and conducted by Alexander Vasilyevich Alexandrov.
+Tachanka is number K201-B. Sung by The Red Army Choir of the USSR and conducted by Alexander Vasilyevich Alexandrov.
 Lyrics by Mikhail Ruderman and composed by Konstantin Listov.
 A tachanka is a horse-drawn machine gun, mounted on a peasant cart.

 machine gun mounted on a cart with two soliders standing nearby on a street.